CEA-LIST/N2D2/docs/python_api/cells.rst

 There are three methods to generate a :py:class:`n2d2.cells.DeepNetCell` : :py:meth:`n2d2.cells.DeepNetCell.load_from_ONNX`, :py:meth:`n2d2.cells.DeepNetCell.load_from_INI`, :py:meth:`n2d2.cells.Sequence.to_deepnet_cell`

-The DeepNetCell can be used to train the neural network in an efficient way.
+The DeepNetCell can be used to train the neural network in an efficient way thanks to :py:meth:`n2d2.cells.DeepNetCell.fit`.

-**Example :**
+.. autoclass:: n2d2.cells.DeepNetCell
+        :members:
+        :inherited-members:

+Example :
+^^^^^^^^^

+You can create a DeepNet cell with :py:meth:`n2d2.cells.DeepNetCell.load_from_ONNX` :

 .. code-block::